 In September 2019, OMB released Memorandum M-19-26 that rescinded prior TIC-related memorandums and introduced TIC 3.0 guidance.
 The previous OMB memorandums required agency traffic to flow through a physical TIC access point, which has proven to be an obstacle to the adoption of cloud-based infrastructure.
 For example, TIC 2.0 focused exclusively on perimeter security by channeling all incoming and outgoing agency data through a TIC access point.
 In contrast, TIC 3.0 recognizes the need to account for multiple and diverse security architectures rather than a single perimeter security approach.
 This flexibility allows agencies to choose how to implement security capabilities in a way that fits best into their overall network architecture, risk management approach, and more.

-To enable this flexibility, the Cybersecurity & Infrastructure Security Agency (CISA) works with federal agencies to conduct pilots in diverse agency environments, which results in the development of TIC 3.0 use cases.
-For TIC 3.0 implementations, CISA encourages agencies to leverage TIC 3.0 Core Guidance Documents in conjunction with the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) and NIST SP 800-53 Security and Privacy Controls for Federal Information Systems and Organizations.
+To enable this flexibility, the Cybersecurity & Infrastructure Security Agency (CISA) works with federal agencies to conduct pilots in diverse agency environments, which result in the development of TIC 3.0 use cases.
+For TIC 3.0 implementations, CISA encourages agencies to use TIC 3.0 Core Guidance Documents with the National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) and NIST SP 800-53 Security and Privacy Controls for Federal Information Systems and Organizations.
 These documents can help agencies design a secure network architecture and determine appropriate requirements from cloud service providers.

 TIC 3.0 complements other federal initiatives focused on cloud adoption such as the Federal Risk and Authorization Management Program (FedRAMP), which is based on the NIST SP 800-53 standard augmented by FedRAMP controls and control enhancements.
-Agencies can leverage existing Azure and Azure Government FedRAMP High provisional authorizations (P-ATO) issued by the FedRAMP Joint Authorization Board, as well as Azure and Azure Government support for the NIST CSF, as described in Azure compliance documentation.
+Agencies can use existing Azure and Azure Government FedRAMP High provisional authorizations to operate (P-ATO) issued by the FedRAMP Joint Authorization Board.
+They can also use Azure and Azure Government support for the NIST CSF.
 To assist agencies with TIC 3.0 implementation when selecting cloud-based security capabilities, CISA has mapped TIC capabilities to the NIST CSF and NIST SP 800-53.
 For example, TIC 3.0 security objectives can be mapped to the five functions of the NIST CSF, including Identify, Protect, Detect, Respond, and Recover.
 The TIC security capabilities are mapped to the NIST CSF in the TIC 3.0 Security Capabilities Catalog available from TIC 3.0 Core Guidance Documents.

-With TIC 3.0, agencies have the option to maintain the legacy TIC 2.0 implementation that uses TIC access points while adopting TIC 3.0 capabilities.
+With TIC 3.0, agencies can maintain the legacy TIC 2.0 implementation that uses TIC access points while adopting TIC 3.0 capabilities.
 CISA provided guidance on how to implement the traditional TIC model in TIC 3.0, known as the Traditional TIC Use Case.

 Azure networking options